TurboGears/tg2docs/docs/main/ToscaWidgets/Cookbook/ReCaptcha.rst

 fields appended with the recaptcha widget, we are going to need a filtering schema to address the extra fields.

-.. todo:: Difficulty: Medium.
-The paragraph above talks about adding a validator.
-But there are no docs.
-Need to add the docs for the validator.

 Alright, now with that done you need to setup your filtering schema class::